Water

 Water Conservation PracticesWater Icon

 The simple act of turning on the cold water faucet uses energy.
 Energy is needed to pump water from a well or through city pipes.
 The water that flows down the drain also uses energy as it is treated in a septic system or at a larger scale wastewater treatment facility.
-This means that saving water will save energy.
+This means that saving water will save energy and resources.

-Besides saving energy, each person is estimated to use 100 gallons of water a day.
-This is placing increasing pressure on fresh water resources.
+Each person is estimated to use 100 gallons of water a day.
+This is placing pressure on fresh water resources.
 In this area we rely on a mix of water supplies, from deep wells, shallow wells, rivers and Lake Michigan.
 Lake Michigan water is shared among several US states and Canada, making it subject to limits.
 All this means we need to integrate water conservation into our home, school, business and social life.

 For additional information on water conservation tips, facts, and resources visit WaterUseItWisely.com.